bohnertchris/experience-manager-htl.en/help/using/expression-language.md

 ---
 title: HTL Expression Language
-seo-title: HTL Expression Language
 description: The HTML Template Language uses an expression language to access the data structures that provide the dynamic elements of the HTML output.
-seo-description: The HTML Template Language uses an expression language to access the data structures that provide the dynamic elements of the HTML output.
-uuid: 38b4a259-03b5-4847-91c6-e20377600070
-contentOwner: User
-products: SG_EXPERIENCEMANAGER/HTL
-topic-tags: html-template-language
-content-type: reference
-discoiquuid: 9ba37ca0-f318-48b0-a791-a944a72502ed
-mwpw-migration-script-version: 2017-10-12T21 46 58.665-0400
 ---

 # HTL Expression Language {#htl-expression-language}